 While free themes are apt for those having budget constraints, they can face some issues.
 Apart from the quality of coding potentially not being up to par, while going for a free theme, you are taking the risk of it not being able to update your site regularly, a lack of maintenance and support, and the risk of the theme author abandoning the theme altogether is there too.

 Premium themes are very dynamic, typically offer more features than free ones.
 These themes can actually help you stand apart from the crowd.

 Take sufficient time in researching and narrowing down the right theme for your site.
 The precious time, money and efforts you put into will pay off with the success of your site with the right kind of theme applied to it.
 I hope, this list has somehow helped you to narrow down your options and find the one theme that best suits your business.

-Once you choose your WordPress theme, make it a point to follow the best SEO practices.
+Once you choose your WordPress theme, make it a point to follow the best web development company.